GeoNode/geonode/geonode/contrib/worldmap/README.md

 You will use a geonode-project in order to separate the customization of your instance from GeoNode.

-Set the following variables as needed (change SITE_NAME and SERVER_IP s needed).
+Set the following variables as needed (change SITE_NAME and SERVER_IP s needed.
+Also HYPERMAP_REGISTRY_URL and SOLR_URL may be different).
 Even better, create a file and source it:

     export SITE_NAME=worldmap
     export SERVER_IP=128.31.22.73